Orama-Interactive/Pixelorama/README.md

 - Keyboard shortcuts!
 We're pretty sure this is a lifesaver for most of you.
 - Rulers and guides!
 - Creating a new canvas with a size of your choosing.
-- Scale, crop, flip, color invert and desaturate your images!
+- Scale, crop, rotate, flip, color invert and desaturate your images!
-- English, Greek, German, French, Polish, Brazilian Portuguese, Russian, Traditional Chinese and Italian localization support!
+- English, Greek, German, French, Polish, Brazilian Portuguese, Russian, Traditional and Simplified Chinese, Italian, Spanish and Latvian localization support!

 Make sure to visit our website for more information! https://www.orama-interactive.com/pixelorama Join our Discord community server​ where we can discuss about Pixelorama and all our other projects! https://discord.gg/GTMtr8s